Your guide to the best beaches in Kent – from wide open stretches of unspoilt sand to charming beaches in seaside towns and villages.

 Kent may be known as the Garden of England, but its coastline can also hold its own and constantly beaches are awarded the Blue Flag.
 The white chalk cliffs provide photogenic backdrops at a few beaches, notably Botany and Joss Bay, but most of these hardy strands are not classic golden strands.

 What they lack in postcard good looks, however, they make up for in character and atmosphere, while the county’s picturesque coastal towns and villages are the stuff of English Heritage calendars: old-fashioned Broadstairs and medieval Sandwich, Canterbury and its cathedral.
 To cater for weekending Londoners, a restaurant culture is emerging alongside the new wave of boutique hotels.
-The opening in 2011 of the Turner Contemporary in Margate, Tracey Emin’s hometown, should cement the Kent coast’s status as a fashionable destination.
+The Turner Contemporary in Margate, Tracey Emin’s hometown, cements the Kent coast’s status as a fashionable destination.

 Nicknamed Islington-on-Sea, gentrified Whitstable was in the forefront of the British seaside revival 10 years ago, as hip Londoners bought up fisherman’s cottages and foodies came for the oysters and seafood.
 The long beach is pebbly rather than sandy, but it has a salty charm, with jaunty beach huts, wooden groynes and oyster stalls at the harbour.
 The Street, a long shingle spit near Tankerton Slopes, forms a natural pier at low tide.
 Vast horizons, grey seas and silvery light lure artists, and there are spectacular sunsets over the Isle of Sheppey.
 View activities and attraction in this area.